mapattacker/datascience/unsupervised.rst

 t-SNE
 ^^^^^^
-t-Distributed Stochastic Neighbor Embedding (t-SNE) is a powerful manifold learning algorithm.
+t-Distributed Stochastic Neighbor Embedding (t-SNE) is a powerful manifold learning algorithm for visualizing clusters.
 It finds a two-dimensional representation of your data, such that the distances between points in the 2D scatterplot match as closely as possible the distances between the same points in the original high dimensional dataset.
 In particular, t-SNE gives much more weight to preserving information about distances between points that are neighbors.